Headline at NBCNews.com: "Bernie Sanders Doesn't Say No to Hypothetical Clinton VP Slot."

 I hope so.
 I surely do.

 I also hope that the party leadership won't give Bernie one more convention concession until he does something to earn it.
-(I would like to take this opportunity that Bernie has only been a Democrat since 2015, and that he continues to behave an awful lot like an Independent.)
+(I would like to take this opportunity to point out that Bernie has only been a Democrat since 2015, and that he continues to behave an awful lot like an Independent.)
 And as I've mentioned before on this blog, there's basically one thing he can do to earn the party's support -- support the party's Presidential nominee.

-It's basically that one thing, although doing things like endorsing the Democratic challenger of the chairperson of the Democratic National Committee (Can anyone even remember why he got mad at her?
+It's basically that one thing, and doing things like endorsing the Democratic challenger of the chairperson of the Democratic National Committee (Can anyone even remember why he got mad at her?
 It was something to do with her publicly demonstrating that she was competent enough in math to know that Hillary is the nominee, wasn't it?
 Do we want political leaders who are competent in math, or do we want Republicans and Bernie Bros?) is not helpful.